Local geometry of random geodesics on negatively curved surfaces: Theorem Proof: Strategy

-Finally, in section~\ref{sec:final-step}, we will use the results of steps 1, 2, and 3 to show that the number $N_{A,B} $ of crossings through arcs $A,B$ on $\partial D (x;\alpha T^{-1})$ equals (with high probability) the number of length-$(\log T)^{2}$ blocks that contain one of the magic subwords, and that these occurrence events are independent small-probability events.
-Furthermore, we will show that for distinct pairs $(A_{i},B_{i})$ of boundary arcs the counts $N_{A_{i},B_{i}}$ are (approximately) independent, and so \eqref{eq:reformulation} will follow.
+Finally, in section~\ref{sec:final-step}, we will use the results of steps 1, 2, and 3 to show that the number $N_{A,B} $ of crossings through arcs $A,B$ on $\partial D(x;\alpha T^{-1})$ equals (with high probability) the number of length-$(\log T)^{2}$ blocks that contain one of the magic subwords, and (using the regeneration theorem of section \ref{ssec:regeneration}) that these occurrence events are independent small-probability events.
+Furthermore, we will show that for distinct pairs $(A_{i},B_{i})$ of boundary arcs the counts $N_{A_{i},B_{i}}$ are (approximately) independent.
+The desired result \eqref{eq:reformulation} will then follow from the Poisson convergence criterion of section \ref{ssec:poissonApprox}.